DeNepo/databases/README.md

 #### After Break

-Continue working on your project from [the previous `web-apps` module](https://github.com/hackyourfuturebelgium/web-apps) of last week.
+Continue working on your project from the previous module ([`hyf-backend-introduction`](https://github.com/hackyourfuturebelgium/web-apps)).
 Instead of fetching data from JSON file a SQLite database can now be leveraged.
 Start from [the slack-clone.sqlite](slack-clone-database/slack-clone.sqlite) file.
 Focus on reading from the database.

 ### After Class